Affinity Photo vs Lightroom: Which Photo Editor Should You Use?

 Neither Affinity Photo nor Lightroom is impossible to learn, even for an absolute beginner – but both programs are complex and require lots of study and practice before you can use them well.

-I used Lightroom for many years before I ever touched Affinity Photo.
+I used Lightroom for years before I ever touched Affinity Photo.
 At first, I found the Affinity Photo interface challenging to navigate, not because it’s poorly designed, but because it is very different from Lightroom’s interface (which is what I was used to).

 If you’re starting out and have no experience with Affinity Photo or Lightroom, neither should be much more difficult to learn than the other – at least not if you want to do basic editing.
 In my experience, the key to learning any image editing software is to take your time.
 Find some good tutorials by presenters who are easy to understand.
 Eventually, you’ll learn Affinity or Lightroom, and you’ll be ready to do some beautiful editing.